• Ticket Fines and Penalties in Nevada

 Driver's License Suspension and Revocation

-If your NV driver's license gets suspended or revoked, it always helps to know the difference between the two terms:
+If your NV driver's license gets suspended or revoked, it always helps to know the difference between the terms:

 License Suspension―The temporary withdrawal of your Nevada driving privileges.